Ballachulish: Overview

+Ballachulish Peninsula extends into the loch.

 The hamlet of Glenachulish lies in Gleann a' Chaolais, the glen that runs down to the narrows.
 This is the subject of the Gaelic song, Gleann Bhaile Chaoil written by John Cameron (1865–1951) and known locally both as the Paisley Bard and by his local nickname Iain Cealaidh.
 He is often confused with another local bard also called John Cameron, known locally as Iain Rob (1822–1898).
 Gleann a' Chaolais is ringed by Beinn a' Bheithir, a massif which contains two munros - Sgorr Dhearg and Sgorr Dhonuill.
 In recent years a number of new houses have been built locally along with holiday chalets and an art gallery.
 Also the fields of Gleann a' Chaolais have been turned into the 9-hole Dragon's Tooth golf course.

 Overlooking the narrows is the monument to James of the Glen, "hanged on this spot for a crime of which he was not guilty".
 Robert Louis Stevenson based his novel Kidnapped around the story of the Appin Murder.
-Whoever did kill The Red Fox (Campbell of Glenure) is still not known.
+Whoever was the sniper who did kill The Red Fox (Colin Roy Campbell of Glenure) is still not known for certain.
+In 2001, however, Amanda Penman, an 89-year-old descendant of the Scottish clan chiefs of the Stewarts of Appin, alleged that the Appin murder had been planned, in retaliation for the Red Fox's role in the local Highland Clearances, by four young Stewart tacksmen without the sanction of James of the Glens.
+There was a shooting contest among them and the assassination was committed by the best marksman among the four, Donald Stewart of Ballachulish.